timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 ```

-## Connecting to our database and retrieving metrics
+## Connecting to the database and retrieving metrics

-One of the most trivial aspects of a backend application is to protect the database and expose only the information that is accessible to the authorized user.
-The Hasura GraphQL Engine solves this issue providing GraphQL APIs over new or existing PostgreSQL databases.
-Allowing you to create permission rules and dynamically expand your database resources.
+When you write a backend application, you need to protect the database and expose only the required information to an authorized user.
+The Hasura GraphQL Engine does this by providing GraphQL APIs over new or existing PostgreSQL databases.
+This allows you to create permission rules and dynamically expand your database resources.

-Now that we have a database example, we can jump into the [Hasura cloud][hasura-cloud] to connect the resources that we want to expose through the GraphQL.

-We chose Hasura because of the flexibility to simply connect our TimescaleDB database and quickly expose the tables, views, and functions we needed in a few clicks.
-We’re not going to dive into all the steps to set up a new data source on Hasura as the wizard will guide you there.
+When you have your sample database set up, you can use the [Hasura cloud][hasura-cloud] to connect the resources that we want to expose through GraphQL.
+Hasura is a good option because it connects to our TimescaleDB database and quickly exposes the tables, views, and functions you need.
+For more information about setting up a new data source on Hasura, check out their wizard.

 We’re going to use two types of operations: